 When fitted with a Strongboy or any similar designed product an Acrow props safe working load is severely reduced by at least 90%, from 3,400kg down to the maximum 340kg and can even reduce down to 0kg of which depends on the size & the working height of the Acrow prop, how plumb, how tightly fitted and how far the Acrow prop is positioned from the centre of the wall and is fully explained within this guide.

-When the Acrow prop is removed from the wall to avoid internal wall damage and to gain more fitting space the safe working load reduces to an unknown quantity.
+When the Acrow prop is removed from the wall to avoid internal wall damage and/or to gain more fitting space the safe working load reduces to an unknown quantity.

-The tongue must be fitted 215mm (three brick courses) above a proposed finished height for the web of the Strongboy not to impede the fitting area and any masonry below the tongue is not supported safely as also seen in the above drawing.
+The tongue must be fitted 215mm (three brick courses) above a proposed finished height for the web of the Strongboy not to impede the fitting space and any masonry below the tongue is not supported safely, as also seen in the above drawing.

-All tasks of supporting masonry are different and should be planned & calculated carefully upon their own merit.
+All tasks of supporting masonry are totally different and should be planned carefully upon their own merit.

 What is the nature of the task, is it remedial works or fitting a permanent support?
 Is it forming a new opening or increasing the size of an existing opening?
 Is the opening in a 4″single skin of masonry, two skins or even more?
-Or is the opening in the outer or inner leaf of a cavity wall or in both?
+Is the opening in the outer or the inner leaf of a cavity wall or in both?

 What is the age and condition of the masonry and what is the masonry material?
 What design (cavity or solid)?
 What is the size of the cavity?
 What thickness is the wall?
 Which bond is the masonry and which mortar mix, cement or lime?

 What are the existing ceiling heights?
 What are the size and direction of floor/joists, are they load bearing onto the wall or are they non load bearing?
 Does the existing floor impede the internal fitting access?